'She is a mana wāhine who embodies this Award'

 Kamaia spoke alongside six other high school students in the national final at Ngā Kete Wānanga Marae at the Manukau Institute of Technology's Ōtara campus on June 25.

-Minister for Diversity, Inclusion and Ethnic Communities and Minister for Youth Hon Priyanca Radhakrishnan was there to hear the talented young speakers.
+Minister for Diversity, Inclusion and Ethnic Communities and Minister for Youth Priyanca Radhakrishnan was there to hear the talented young speakers.

-"I come here to learn" says the Minister, "I learn so much from the words of our rangatahi."
+"I come here to learn" says the minister, "I learn so much from the words of our rangatahi."

 The New Zealand Baha'i community has organised the Race Unity Speech Awards for 22 years.
-Bahá'í community spokesperson Huti Watson says this year's theme – Ngā matimati nō te ringa kotahi – The fingers of one hand – highlights how false and harmful racism can be.
+Bahá'í community spokeswoman Huti Watson says this year's theme – Ngā matimati nō te ringa kotahi – The fingers of one hand – highlights how false and harmful racism can be.

 "What use is a hand without a thumb, or a bird with only one wing?
 This is how racial prejudice and injustice can cripple a whole society."